charliewatson1504/CI_PP3_Ironworks/README.md

 ### Returning Visitor

 5. As a **Returning Visitor** I want to be able to view the sessions I have booked.
-6. As a **Returning Visitor** I want to be able to cancel a booked session.
+6. As a **Returning Visitor** I want to be able to book another session
 7. As a **Returning Visitor** I want to be able to check my bmi score

 ### Staff Member